-Movement is important for your child’s learning and overall wellbeing.
+Movement is important for your child’s learning, health and wellbeing.

-Daily movement helps her build muscles and practise physical skills.
-Her self-confidence and self-esteem also grow as she climbs higher, runs faster and jumps further.
+Daily movement helps your child build muscles and practise physical skills.
+Her confidence will grow as she climbs higher, runs faster and jumps further.

 What to expect: preschoolers and movement